pemcg/manageiq-automation-howto-guide/chapter21/automation_request_approval.md

 - As user _admin_, specifying ```:auto_approve => false```
 - As a user who is a member of the group _Bit63Group\_vm\_user_

-For the first call, our assertion correctly prevents our custom approval workflow from running.
+For the first call, our assertion correctly prevents our custom approval workflow from running (the request has already been auto-approved).
 From automation.log we see:

 ```
 Evaluating substituted assertion ["approved" == "pending_approval"]